 I started wearing leggings from LulaRoe (I’m not going down the rabbit hole with you.
 I don’t sell them.
 I wear them.
 I love them.).
 I wore clothing from J. Jill because it had an elastic waist, a great cut, and incredibly comfortable materials.
 I found t-shirts that were comfortable and fit well and wore them with shorts.

-Gratitude, self-talk, listening to music, self-compassion, changing the voices that I allowed in my head (which is how my Podcast started Click here to read more), sleep, play… all of these were other practices I would adopt in the name of survival.
+Gratitude, self-talk, listening to music, self-compassion, changing the voices that I allowed in my head, sleep, play… all of these were other practices I would adopt in the name of survival.
 What I did not know then was that all of it was helping to raise my self-worth.
 Low self-worth had led to low self-love for me.
 Couple that with poor mental health and it is no wonder now that I was near death.

 If you met me now and I did not tell you, you would have no idea of where I’ve been.
 I’m stable.
 I’m productive.
 I’m happy.
 I’m optimistic.
 I’m authentic.
 I’m engaged (in life.
 I’ve been (mostly) happily married for 16 years).
 I’m friendly.
 I’m conversational.
 I’m excited.
 My passion is back.
 Though I am not at all new-agey, I really am stepping into my power and it is awesome.